jasjitajimal/bir_best_practices_and_processes/1. End to End BIR Project/README.md

 ## Overview

-This repository provides documentation for a generic Business Intelligence Reporting (BIR) process.
-The BIR process outlines a series of steps to define and implement a business intelligence system, applicable to a wide range of organizations.
+This repository provides documentation for a generic Business Intelligence Reporting process.
+This process outlines a series of steps to define and implement a business intelligence system, applicable to a wide range of organizations.

 ## 1. Identify Stakeholders